SHogenboom/BourdonVosTest/README.md

 <H2 id="design"> Design </H2>

-This section provides examples of the code that was used to create the Bourdon Vos Test from a more global perspective.
+This section provides context on the code that was used to create the Bourdon Vos Test from a more global perspective.
 All code files are accessible  on [GitHub](https://github.com/SHogenboom/BourdonVosTest) and contain in-code comments for specifics.
+Specific code snippets can be viewed by clicking the "> Code" buttons

 <H4 id="content"> Content </H4>